Photorefractive keratectomy: Halos, starbursts and refractive errors

 PRK can be associated with glare, halos, and starburst aberrations, which can occur with postoperative corneal haze during the healing process.
 Night halos are seen more often in revisions with small ablation zone size.
 With more recent developments in laser technology, this is less common after 6 months though symptoms can persist beyond a year in some cases.
-A dilute concentration of the chemotherapeutic agent, Mitomycin-C, can be applied briefly at the completion of surgery to reduce risk of hazing, although with increased risk of sicca.
+A dilute concentration of the chemotherapeutic agent, Mitomycin-C, can be applied briefly at the completion of surgery to reduce risk of hazing, although with increased risk of dry eyes syndrome.

 Predictability of the resulting refractive correction after healing is not totally exact, particularly for those with more severe myopia.
 This can lead to under/overcorrection of the refractive error.
 In the case of the overcorrection, premature consequences of presbyopia is a possibility.
 Experienced surgeons employ a custom-profile algorithm to further enhance predictability in their results.

 In 1 to 3% of cases, loss of best corrected visual acuity (BCVA) can result, due to decentered ablative zones or other surgical complications.
 PRK results in improved BCVA about twice as often as it causes loss.
 Decentration is becoming less and less of a problem with more modern lasers using sophisticated eye centering and tracking methods.